Nono (footballer, born 1993): Elche, UCAM and Hungary

 On 2 February 2015, looking for more playing time, Nono was loaned to 2.
 Bundesliga's SV Sandhausen until June.
 On 17 July, after making no competitive appearances for the Germans, he terminated his contract with Betis and moved to Elche CF from Segunda División on 11 August.

 On 1 February 2016, Nono returned to the third tier after being loaned to UCAM Murcia CF. In the ensuing summer, he moved abroad again and signed with Hungarian club Diósgyőri VTK, where he shared teams with compatriot Diego Vela.

 Slovan Bratislava

 In February 2018, Nono joined ŠK Slovan Bratislava on a four-and-a-half-year deal.
 During his spell in Slovakia, he won three Super Liga championships and as many domestic cups.

 Later career

 Nono started 2021–22 again in the Hungarian Nemzeti Bajnokság I, with Budapest Honvéd FC.
 On 31 January 2022 he switched countries again, agreeing to a one-and-a-half-year contract at Damac FC of the Saudi Professional League.

+Nono continued competing abroad in the following seasons, with F.C.
+Nassaji Mazandaran (Persian Gulf Pro League) and Ruch Chorzów (Polish I liga).